 All but the smallest of businesses have more than one manager.
 Some large businesses have hundreds of managers.
-In these types of businesses, there are many levels of management, and each level has very different responsibilities and authority.
-The three main levels of management are: top-level, or executive, management; mid-level, or middle, management; and first-line, or supervisory, management.
+In these And a state of the types of businesses, there are many levels of management, and each level has very different responsibilities and authority.
+The three main levels of management are: top-level (executive) management, mid-level (middle) management, and first-line (supervisory) management.

-Top-level, or executive, management.
+Top-level (executive) management.
 Managers at this level are responsible for the operation of the entire organization.
 They are the owners, chief executive officers, presidents, chief financial officers, vice presidents, and general managers.